boldport/pcbmode/docs/source/introduction.rst

 How is PCBmodE different?
 -------------------------

-*PCBmodE* was conceived as a circuit design tool that allows the designer to put any arbitrary shape on any layer of the board; it is natively vector-based. *PCBmodE* uses open and widely used formats (SVG, JSON) together with open source tools (Python, Inkscape) without proprietary elements (Gerber is an exception).
+*PCBmodE* was conceived as a circuit design tool that allows the designer freedom to put any arbitrary shape on any layer of the board.
+While it is possible to add graphical elements to other PCB design tools by additional scripts and general arm-twisting, *PCBmodE* is purposefully designed and architected for that purpose.

+*PCBmodE* uses open and widely used formats (SVG, JSON) together with open source tools (Python, Inkscape) without proprietary elements (Gerber is an exception, although the standard is public).
 It also provides a fresh take on circuit design and opens new uses for the circuit board manufacturing medium.

-*PCBmodE* uses stylesheets with CSS-like syntax.
-This seperates 'style' from 'content', similarly to the relationship of HTML and CSS.

-*PCBmodE* is free and open source (MIT license).
+*PCBmodE* is free and open source under the GPL 3 license.

 What PCBmodE isn't
 ------------------

-*PCBmodE* is not a complete circuit design tool.
-It does not (currently) have a notion of schematics, have design rule checks, or support more than two layers.
+*PCBmodE* isn't a general-purpose replacement for other PCB design tools like KiCad, EAGLE, Altium, etc. For example, it does not currently have a notion of a netlist or schematics, have design rule checks.

-*PCBmodE* is 'alpha' software and isn't as user friendly as we'd like it to be, yet.